gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 ### 2) Setup OpenVPN server

-[Nyr](https://github.com/Nyr/openvpn-install) has created an awesome script that takes care of all the hard work of configuration for OpenVPN.
-All we have to do is run this command and answer some questions.
+[Nyr](https://github.com/Nyr/openvpn-install) has created an awesome script that takes care of all the hard work of configuring OpenVPN.
+All we have to do is download & run Nyr's script and then answer some questions.

 `wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`

-To make it more difficult to block access to our new VPN we will leave the hostname blank.
+To make it more difficult to block access to our personal VPN we will leave the hostname blank.
 Instead we will connect via an ip address so that our VPN can't be blocked at the DNS level.
-We will also choose the TCP on port 443. https uses TCP on 443 making it hard to distinguish your traffic from regular web traffic.
+We will also choose TCP on port 443. https uses TCP on 443 making it hard to distinguish your traffic from regular web traffic.

 ```
 Welcome to this OpenVPN "road warrior" installer!